NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 Code points less than or equal to `U+FFFF`, corresponding to characters in the *Basic Multilingual Plane* (BMP), are directly encoded in a 16 bit unit.

 For code points outside the BMP (greater than `U+FFFF`), UTF+16 uses *surrogate pairs*, each pair consist of two 16 bit values, the first one being the *high surrogate* followed by the *low surrogate*.
-TODO: explain gap

 Surrogate pairs follow a simple formula for encoding the code points.